 Another misconception revolves around credit scores.
 Some new investors underestimate the significant impact their credit score has on securing favorable rental property mortgage rates.
 A higher credit score often translates to lower interest rates, which directly affects your monthly mortgage payments and, ultimately, your profitability.
 Before you start shopping for a rental property, take the time to review your credit report and address any potential issues.
 Improving your credit score can save you significant money over the life of your loan.
 Privy’s insights on mistakes to avoid when buying rental property highlight the importance of a good credit score.

-Understanding Rental Income and Loan Qualification
+Rental Income & Loan Qualification

 Many investors fall prey to the misconception that the Federal Reserve directly sets mortgage rates.
 While the Fed’s actions influence the overall economy, mortgage rates are determined by market forces, including investor demand and prevailing economic conditions.
 Understanding these broader market influences can help you anticipate rate fluctuations and make informed decisions about when to lock in your rate.
 AMRES clarifies this and other mortgage rate myths in their helpful resource.
 For more information on how MoFin Lending can help you secure a competitive rate, contact us today.